What is a paralegal/legal assistant?

 Employment opportunities for the paralegal are wide ranging and numerous.
 There are many job opportunities for a qualified paralegal including, but not limited to, the following areas:

 - Trust and mortgage departments, and

 The Associate of Applied Science (AAS) paralegal program is approved by the American Bar Association (ABA).

 The paralegal curriculum at San Jacinto College is designed to provide students with the knowledge and skills required to work under the supervision of lawyers.
 The program provides the paralegal student with knowledge and skills for employment in law firms, corporations, government agencies, and other legal departments.

 Lambda Epsilon Chi (LEX) is the national honor society founded by the American Association for Paralegal Education.
 San Jacinto College paralegal students who have completed two-thirds of the College’s paralegal program with a 3.25 overall GPA and a 3.5 legal specialty courses GPA, and demonstrate academic excellence may qualify for LEX.

 State Bar of Texas Paralegal Division

-SBOT’s Standing Committee mission on paralegals mission is “to promote and assist the legal profession in the use of paralegals,” and it provides articles, resources and links on its website.
+The State Bar of Texas (SBOT)’s Standing Committee paralegals mission is “to promote and assist the legal profession in the use of paralegals,” and it provides articles, resources, and links on its website.